 Where filings received by CRO have been registered, being in order on their face and signed and certified as correct by a current officer, but CRO is subsequently put on notice of a dispute as to the accuracy of the contents of those submission/s, CRO has no legal power to remove the registered submission from the register.
 If a company wishes to have such registered submission removed from the register, the onus is on the company to apply to the High Court to have the register rectified and thereafter to lodge an office copy of the High Court order with CRO so that we can give effect to the Judge’s determination.

-In summary, company directors and agents should be aware that CRO cannot and does not adjudicate on disputes as to who are the valid directors/secretary of a company and should further note that the "freezing", for a period of six months, by the Office of disputed submissions in "Received" status may prevent the Office from accepting submissions such as annual returns, with the attendant risk of the imposition of late filing penalties on the company concerned and other enforcement measures, such as prosecution or involuntary strike-off.
+In summary, company directors and agents should be aware that CRO cannot and does not adjudicate on disputes as to who are the valid directors/secretary of a company and should further note disputed/conflicting submissions may prevent the Office from accepting further submissions such as annual returns, with the attendant risk of the imposition of late filing penalties on the company concerned and other enforcement measures, such as prosecution or involuntary strike-off.

 Powered By Inventise